 In this article, we will talk about how to pull up footage in different scenarios and for different purposes.
 This will be a quick read, but I’m sure you’ll learn a thing or two about your dash cam.
 Sometimes you may even forget that there are some cool, unused features in your dash cam!

 Since these cards are removable, you can use them in any computer that has a microSD card slot.
 Typically most computers will have a SD slot, which is just the big brother of a microSD.
 You’ll need to get an adapter if you only have a SD slot.
-Once inserted, it should show up on your computer where you can watch your footage on your computer monitor.
-If YouTube is your final destination, you can upload footage from the SD card to YouTube.
-You can also use photo editing software to edit your footage.
+If your computer doesn’t have a SD slot, you’ll need to get another adapter, typically a USB SD card adapter.

 Most dash cams will have their own screens to do basic functions like change settings, position the camera, and review footage.
 Don’t expect to get crystal clear clarity on a 2 to 3 inch screen.
-But if you need to replay something for the cops that doesn’t require reading license plates, then using your dash cam screen in a pinch will work.
+In addition, don’t expect any audio to be super crisp either.

 Probably the easiest way to view dash cam footage is using WiFi.
 This feature doesn’t come on all dash cams, but we have a list of WiFi dash cams that will work for you.
 WiFi on a dash cam allows you to use your smart phone to view, and even share footage.
-Your dash cam manufacture will have an app that you have installed.
-Once the app is opened, you can connect to your dash cam.
-The app will have menu options to view recorded footage, view the live camera, share footage on social media, download footage and more.
+If your camera allows you to connect wirelessly to review footage, it will also allow you to change camera settings.

 This is our most preferred way to view dash cam footage.
 If you need to show cops the footage immediately, this is way better as viewing footage on a smart phone is preferable to a dash cam screen.